Senate passes gun control bill and sends it to the House

 The legislation would incentivize states to pass red flag laws and expand background checks for 18- to 21-year-olds, among other measures.

-House leaders are expected to quickly begin consideration of the bill and President Joe Biden has encouraged Congress to pass it without delay.
+"Tonight, after 28 years of inaction, bipartisan members of Congress came together to heed the call of families across the country and passed legislation to address the scourge of gun violence in our communities.
+Families in Uvalde and Buffalo - and too many tragic shootings before - have demanded action.
+And tonight, we acted," the president said in a statement.

+"This bipartisan legislation will help protect Americans.
+Kids in schools and communities will be safer because of it.
+The House of Representatives should promptly vote on this bipartisan bill and send it to my desk," Biden said.

-The House and Senate are on their two-week July 4 recess after Friday.
+The House and Senate are begin their two-week July 4 recess after Friday.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.